 The admissible claim amount is the amount payable under any of the 4 prime policy benefits – AD, PTD, PPD, or TTD.

 Let us illustrate the claim payable under accidental medical expenses benefit through an example.
 So, suppose an employee meets with an accident and gets hospitalized for 3 days for treatment.
 He/she incurs hospitalization expenses of INR 1,00,000.
 Upon discharge from the hospital, advised him 2-week bed rest by the doctor.
-He follows the doctor’s advice and takes a rest for 2 weeks.
-His absence of work due to accidental injury triggers TTD’s claim.
+He follows the doctor’s advice and takes rests for 2 weeks.
+His absence from work due to accidental injury triggers TTD’s claim.
 Suppose that his TTD claim amount is INR 50,000.
 Then as per the condition for coverage mentioned above claim payable under the accidental medical expenses section will be INR 20,000 i.e. 40% of the admissible claim amount which is the TTD claim amount in this example.